This post contains affiliate links.

 I never felt like I was having winter like in the northern United States or Canada, but it was fairly cold at times.

 The more annoying part of the weather in January in Istanbul is the rain.
 Historically, you can expect about 14 days of rain throughout the month, making it the second wettest month of the year after December.

 I didn’t keep track of the amount of days we got rained on while in the city, but it did feel like quite a lot.

 Although it didn’t snow a ton, rain in the cold weather is even worse, especially when you’re trying to take a tour.
 We got rained on during our free walking tour in January, which was an unfortunate experience.

-On the other hand, though, there are tons of indoor tour options in Istanbul as well, like a Whirling Dervish show (which have been named a UNESCO World Heritage cultural event) or the Hagia Sofia Museum (a must-see in the city), so even if you are stuck indoors every day you’ll still be able to find tons of stuff to do.
+On the other hand, there are tons of indoor experiences in Istanbul available on Airbnb, so even if you are stuck indoors every day you’ll still be able to find tons of stuff to do.

 Sunset on a ferry ride to Kadikoy – January in Istanbul isn’t all bad

 The other thing about Istanbul weather in January is that we didn’t get very much sun.
 Most of our days were gray and cloudy.
 Historically, January only has 3 hours of sun per day!